-In one recent case, for instance, Agari researchers developed responsible active defense techniques that enabled them to puzzle together the perpetrators of a large number of email scams targeting several customers.
+Agari has been focused on active defense, with multiple reports published on specific cybergangs in the last year.
+In one instance, researchers for the Agari Cyber Intelligence Division developed responsible active defense techniques that enabled them to puzzle together the perpetrators of a large number of email scams targeting several customers.

-Taking care to keep the FBI informed of its effort during this 10-month operation, the Agari team captured 78 criminal email accounts and unmasked 10 international cybercrime organizations.
-By analyzing more than 78,000 email messages contained within the captured scammer email accounts, Agari researchers were able to better understand their tactics, targets, and, in some cases, identify the perpetrators behind these attacks.
+Taking care to keep the FBI informed of its effort during this ten-month operation, the Agari team identified 78 criminal email accounts and unmasked 10 international cybercrime organizations.
+By analyzing the accounts, Agari researchers were able to better understand their tactics, targets, and, in some cases, identify the perpetrators behind these attacks.

-Along the way, they warned financial institutions about accounts being used for money laundering and other criminal activities, and provided evidence to law enforcement.
+Along the way, our researchers warned financial institutions about accounts being used for money laundering and other criminal activities, and provided evidence to law enforcement.
 In one instance, quick action even helped a company recover its money before it was lost forever.

 It’s the kind of technological prowess that’d make even the “Mission Impossible” team proud.
 But active defense isn’t to be taken lightly.
 And it can come with some major ramifications.